kabk/go-theses-17-manus-nijhoff/writings/bulk.md

 Mapping the communicative strategies of Graphic Design, the vernacular of information theory, the aesthetic language, the honesty and boldness of it all.
 The lies, and the negative strategies and patterns that are so overpresent in the world.

 What can a person do to choose?
 It seems to be funest to divide good and bad, happy and sad, and also unrealistic.
-Who is right, who is wrong.
+He is right, who is wrong.
 Where from did we learn to be so selective?
 How unavoidable is it to make assumptions?
 How easy is it really to choose?

 How can we justify following our sensations as life choices?

 ##ON FLUSSER

-rembrandt example:
+Rembrandt example:
-the process of interest is not the printing or rendering of the model, it is the creative 'engineering by the human overseeing the process of making. to understand means to manipulate
+The process of interest is not the printing or rendering of the model, it is the creative 'engineering by the human overseeing the process of making. to understand means to manipulate